Barilla Logo

 Barilla Logo History

-The first company logo appeared back in 1910.
-Since that time, the redesign has been carried out 11 times.
-Approximately today’s version appeared in 1936, and since then, only minimal changes have been made to it.
+The first company logo appeared in 1910.
+Since then, it has been redesigned 11 times.
+Today’s version appeared in 1936, and only minimal changes have been made.

-If we comprehensively analyze the Barilla logo and put together all the findings, we can come to a curious result.
+We can produce a curious result if we comprehensively analyze the Barilla logo and combine all the findings.
 It is based on three semantic meanings that, at first glance, have nothing to do with each other.

 The first is trust.
 The emblem reflects the “father” code of values: continuity, continuity, and the historical thread that connects the company’s roots with family significance.
 The general background of the brand is woven from this, inspiring seriousness, reliability, and trust.
 These are calming psychological factors.

-The second is love.
-This is what constitutes the key value of the “mother” code.
-In this case, it manifests itself in generosity, inimitable taste, kindness, smooth and rounded lines, tenderness, and fertility.
-They psychologically influence the emotions associated with attitudes, in this case, brand attitudes.
+The second is love, which constitutes the key value of the “mother” code.
+In this case, it manifests in generosity, inimitable taste, kindness, smooth and rounded lines, tenderness, and fertility.
+These psychologically influence the emotions associated with attitudes, in this case, brand attitudes.

 The third is dynamics.
 This includes the values of the “baby” code.
 This is mobility, growth, evolution, development, lightness, playfulness, simplicity, incentive, and unwillingness to be in a static state.
 They give rise to a positive attitude towards the brand in the subconscious and cause a feeling of something lively, energetic, and cheerful.

-It is these conflicting trends that form a harmonious picture of visual identity, which makes the Barilla logo very well received.
-It is probably this flexibility that is the reason for the uniqueness and durability of the emblem.
+These conflicting trends form a harmonious picture of visual identity, which is why the Barilla logo is very well received.
+This flexibility is probably the reason for the emblem’s uniqueness and durability.
 Distant, in some ways, even incompatible aspects perfectly balance it.

 What is Barilla?